studiolxv/lxv-multistack-lemp/README.md

 #     >>> Select an option for domain-one:
 #     >>>
 ```
->⚠️  **POSIX-compatible NOTE**
+>⚠️  **POSIX-COMPATIBILITY NOTE**
 >

->Only tested on macOS’s zsh/bash however written to be POSIX-compatible.
+>This project was only tested on macOS’s zsh/bash however written to be POSIX-compatible.
 The project contains code blocks where homebrew is used as the package manager for package download/install/and checks as well as including conditionals to check for os specific, e.g. Chocolatey or Scoop on Windows, however the efficacy of these code blocks were not tested.
 Submit pull requests if you fix anything for other operating systems.

 ## Requirements
 - Terminal of choice – e.g. [iTerm2](https://iterm2.com/) (macOS) or your preferred terminal emulator.